errnesto/eszett/README.md

 ## TODO

-- [ ] hash relative filenames (maybe add an option to keep relative filenames – but as of now the filenames leak way too much information)
 - [ ] auto rewrite classNames (I liked the simplicity of just adding the helpers – but the ergonomics of tagging every class are not so nice, especially html tags without classes are a bit strange to handle)

 ```jsx